 - A new grant program is established to fund students interested in implementing community-based civic engagement projects.
 The John E. Dooley Student Engagement Grant will award one or two $750 grants per year going forward.
-Highly motivated undergraduate and graduate students, and student teams are encouraged to apply.
+Highly motivated undergraduate and graduate students are encouraged to apply as individuals or teams.

 - Dr. Gary Kirk joins CSECP and picks up on the fine work of the center’s talented staff.
 The new name, VT Engage: The Community Learning Collaborative, emerges from a collective evaluation of our history, vision, and philosophy of engagement and became the official moniker for the center in July.